dora-team/dora.dev/docs/adrs/010-use-github-actions-for-ci.md

 ## Decision Outcome

 Chosen option: **Switch to GitHub Actions** because of its widespread use, breadth of capabilities, and cost (free for public repos)

+GitHub Actions workflow configuration files are located in the `.github/workflows` folder.